banner

 Recently, I have been solving LeetCode problems.
-In addition to participating in ByteDance's seven-day problem-solving challenge, I have been following the Algorithm Template to train by problem type.
+In addition to participating in the ByteDance 7-day coding challenge, I have been training according to the algorithm template for different types of problems.

-The sections on binary trees, linked lists, stacks, and queues were relatively easy and I didn't encounter many problems.
+I didn't encounter any problems with the sections on binary trees, linked lists, stacks, and queues at the beginning.
 Now I have reached the section on binary numbers.
-Because I had limited knowledge about this topic before, I have reached the point where I have to look at the solution for every problem (sad).
-So I plan to write a blog post to record the thought process for each problem, for my future reference.
+Due to my limited knowledge in this area, I have reached the point where I have to look at the solution for every problem (sad).
+So I plan to write a blog post to record the thought process for each problem, so that I can review it later.

 Given a non-empty integer array, every element appears twice except for one.
-Find that single element.
+Find that single one.

-By utilizing the properties of bitwise XOR operation (0^a=a and a^a=0), we can use an initial value of 0 to iterate through the array and perform XOR operation.
-The remaining value will be the single element that appears only once.
+By using the properties of bitwise operations, 0^a=a and a^a=0, we can use an initial value of 0 to iterate through the array and perform XOR operations.
+The remaining value will be the element that appears only once.

 package main